 With today’s aging baby-boomer population, formal, designated dining rooms are now a thing of the past.
-Instead, people are turning formal dining spaces into more casual open spaces, and building in custom bars to showcase their fine wine collections for in-home entertaining.
-If one were to add bookcases, and some books, this space could also be a cozy library.
+Instead, people turn formal dining spaces into more casual open spaces and build custom bars to showcase their fine wine collections for in-home entertaining.
+If one were to add bookcases and some books, this space could also be a cozy library.

 Ultimately, light, temperature, upright positioning, and motion all pay for wine storage, so the wine does not go "off."
 You can use a variety of materials to build a wine room – from the more traditional room made out of stone and wood – to a more modern approach, adding metal and/or glass panels to the space, so it appears open behind the bar with panels for a glass door to see the wine racks.

 The cost for a wine bar or wine room depends on the quality of the materials plus installation of climate cooling control systems.
 The wine bar in the photo (right) is built right into this Plan Collection luxury home plan #161-1017 and includes a lower-level wine cellar and tasting room.

-Serious collectors require wine cellar, and the best place for a wine cellar is in the basement because this space tends to be cool, an important fact for adding a wine cooler to your new house plan, plus they add value to the home.
+Serious collectors require a wine cellar, and the best place for a wine cellar is in the basement because this space tends to be cool, an important fact for adding a wine cooler to your new house plan, plus they add value to the home.
 Basements tend to cost more to build thanks to the footings and walls that must go below the frost line.
-Also, in some regions of the country, it’s challenging to install a basement without removing solid rock.
+Also, it’s challenging to install a basement in some regions of the country without removing solid rock.